syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## BackgroundColor

-The [`BackgroundColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~BackgroundColor.html) property is used to customize the background color of the [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton.html).
+The [`BackgroundColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~BackgroundColor.html) property is used to customize the background color of the SfButton.

 {% tabs %}
 {% highlight xaml %}